Moreton-in-Marsh: History

-The floods, which blocked the High Street, were fairly regular from the 1940s to the 1960s, until works were carried out on the ditches around the town, and the camber on the A44 descending to Moreton from Bourton on the Hill.
-These works appear to have resolved most of the problems.
+Floods, which blocked the High Street, were fairly regular from the 1940s to the 1960s, until works were carried out on the ditches around the town and the camber on the A44 descending to Moreton from Bourton on the Hill; these works appear to have resolved most of the problems.
 The last time Moreton was badly flooded was in 2007.

-There was a Roman fort near Dorn (1 mile NW of Moreton) and the site of the annual Moreton and District Agricultural Show, held on the first Saturday in September, is actually on part of the site of the fort.
-The railway line to Worcester runs alongside the show ground, and at Dorn reaches the highest point between Oxford and Worcester.
-This is also the Thames/Severn watershed.
+There was a Roman fort near Dorn (one mile north-west of Moreton).
+The annual Moreton and District Agricultural Show, held on the first Saturday in September, is held on part of the site of the fort on the Batsford Estate; the show has been running since 1949.

+The railway line to Worcester runs alongside the showground and, at Dorn, reaches the highest point between Oxford and Worcester; this is also the river Thames/river Severn watershed.

 Moreton was once the headquarters of the railway spot-hire company Cotswold Rail.

-Each September the town hosts the UK's largest one-day agricultural show.
-Held on part of the Batsford Estate, the show has been running since 1949.

-Rail services to/from Moreton-in-Marsh station are provided by Great Western Railway.
-The fastest direct trains from London Paddington station take around 90 minutes.
-Since the opening of Worcestershire Parkway railway station in 2020 the fastest journey times from Birmingham have been cut to around 75 minutes.

 Governance

-The town is represented on Cotswold District Council by councillors from two wards: Moreton East and Moreton West.
-Since May 2019 Rachel Coxcoon, the Cabinet member for Planning Policy, Climate change and Energy, of the Liberal Democrats represents Moreton East; Clive Webster of the Liberal Democrats, who also sits on the Parish Council, represents Moreton West.
+The town is represented on Cotswold District Council by councillors from two wards.
+Since May 2023, Angus Jenkinson of the Liberal Democrats represents Moreton East and Daryl Corps of the Conservatives represents Moreton West.

+Transport

+The town is served by Moreton-in-Marsh railway station, a stop on the Cotswold Line.
+Great Western Railway operates regular train services to London Paddington, Hereford, Worcester Foregate Street and Great Malvern.

+Local bus services are operated predominantly by Stagecoach Midlands and Pulhams Coaches; key routes that serve the town lead to Stratford-upon-Avon, Bourton-on-the-Water and Cheltenham.

+The town stands at the crossroads of the Fosse Way Roman road (now the A429) and the A44.